 The account state is not stored as part of the blockchain, however it can be computed by executing all transactions contained in previous blocks.
 Verification of the validity of a transaction requires the state of the referenced accounts.

-This section lists the properties stored in a Lisk account.
+This section lists the properties of a Lisk account.
+The properties, except the

 The address is the main identifier of the account.
 For example, it is used to identify the recipient when transferring the balance between users.
 The address is calculated as the first 20 bytes of the SHA-256 of the public key.